Individualization and Pacing

 RSA provides seven “good cause” exemptions for some students who score Unsatisfactory on the reading test:

-- Students with an Individualized Education Plan (IEP) assessed with the Oklahoma Alternate Assessment Program may advance to fourth grade.
+- Students with disabilities assessed with the Oklahoma Alternate Assessment Program may advance to fourth grade.

 - Students who demonstrate an acceptable level of performance on an approved alternative standardized reading test may advance to fourth grade.

 - Students who demonstrate through a teacher-developed portfolio that they can read on grade level may advance to fourth grade.